Statute Requirements for the Local Public Health Act

-CHBs have statutory responsibility under the Local Public Health Act.
+Community health boards have statutory responsibility under the Local Public Health Act.
+Community health boards must:

 - Identify local public health priorities and implement activities to address those priorities and the areas of public health responsibility;

 - Submit a community health assessment and community health improvement plan (at least every five years);

 - Implement a performance management process; and

 - Annually report on a set of performance measures.

-The Local Public Health Assessment and Planning process helps CHBs complete community health assessments and community health improvement plans, and the Planning and Performance Measurement Reporting System ensures CHBs can use accurate information to improve public health.
+The Local Public Health Assessment and Planning process helps community health boards complete community health assessments and community health improvement plans, and Annual Reporting ensures community health boards can use accurate information to improve public health.